-HIPAA Update: State Attorney General Initiates Enforcement Action under HITECHAdded by Matthew Gordon in Health Law, News on March 19, 2012
+HIPAA Update: State Attorney General Initiates Enforcement Action under HITECHAdded by Hawley Troxell in Health Law, News on March 19, 2012

 In what appears to be the first action of its kind, Minnesota’s Attorney General recently filed a lawsuit against a business associate of a health care provider for failing to adequately safeguard patients’ protected health information (PHI).
 According to the lawsuit, an employee of Accretive Health, Inc. lost a laptop containing unencrypted sensitive health data from thousands of Minnesota patients.
 The laptop, which was stolen from the backseat of a rental car (where it had been left by the employee) contained detailed personal information, including names, social security numbers, and medical histories, of at least 23,531 patients of two Minnesota hospital systems.